jacobmammoliti/jacobmammoliti.github.io/content/posts/terraform-native-testing.md

 With that bit of context of the module, let’s move onto the testing.

-## Testing a Terraform Module with Terragrunt
+## Testing a Terraform Module with Terratest

 Being that Terratest is a Go library, the tests written are also in Go.
-While writing these tests are not overly complex, it helps to have some familiarity with setting up Go environments, a grasp of the language's syntax, and reviewing the examples offered by Terragrunt.
+While writing these tests are not overly complex, it helps to have some familiarity with setting up Go environments, a grasp of the language's syntax, and reviewing the examples offered by Gruntwork.

 As this module is straightforward, the test for it is equally simple.
 The goal is to verify that the module indeed returns three lists and that the contained strings match our expected values.